The Disloyalty of Destroying Memories

 “We need to grieve the hard story, yes.
 We must take as long as we need.”
 Katherine and Jay Wolf, Suffer Strong

 The ready-or-not-out-of-the-blue eruption hit me.
-The baby pictures did the deed.
+The baby pictures hit the mark and did the deed.
 The tsunami just rose out of the calm waters of my soul and hit me.
 A huge wave came over me.
 One picture in particular was obviously taken by me.
 Kim was holding our three young children.
 And I saw her life’s impact flood over me.
 And there was pain because I felt disloyal.
 I’m packing up memories.
 It’s almost like I’m destroying memories of her.
 I’m disrespecting my life and the wife of my youth.
 In his book, Seasons of Sorrow, Tim Challies described cleaning out the room of his son following his death as “…rude and imposing.”

 I’m accepting the need to pack and move out.
 As I write I am preparing to sell my house.
 Challies also says, “I notice the room is beginning to echo as it gets progressively emptier.”
 It’s forcing more pain.
 Healing is a process.
 The pictures are stories of the past.
 No more.
 A chapter ended.